totoroot/dotfiles/README.md

 **Hey,** you.
 You're finally awake.
 You were trying to configure your OS declaratively, right?
 Walked right into that NixOS ambush, same as us, and those dotfiles over there.

+Note that this repository is a fork of [Henrik Lissner's dotfiles](https://github.com/hlissner/dotfiles).

 **Screenshots follow as soon as bspwm config is done.**

 ------